jonnew/cyclops/README.md

 _really_ controlling the amount of light you deliver during 1P imaging or optogenetic stimulation.

-If you have questions or comments, please come talk on the [open-ephys slack](http://open-ephys.slack.com) in the #cyclops channel.
+If you have questions or comments, please come talk on the [open-ephys discord server](https://discord.gg/H2pH4Cp8xb) in the #stimulation channel.

 ### Features
 - Ultra-precise